fnl/medic/README.rst

 bootstrapping a local MEDLINE/PubMed database, updating and/or deleting the records, and writing the contents of selected PMIDs into flat-files.
+A more in-depth tutorial for this tool is part of my blog_.

 .. image:: https://zenodo.org/badge/4016/fnl/medic.png
    :target: https://zenodo.org/record/9968